 1. Doi Suthep

 The glorious gold-and-red accent garnishes every nook and cranny of Doi Suthep, making it one of the most beautiful landmarks in Chiang Mai.
 Of course, the design is inspired by the Lanna Kingdom, a very significant culture for both Chiang Mai and Thailand over 700 years ago.
 But the golden pagoda, statues, and buildings aren’t the only landmarks it has to offer.
 Being a part of a large park with Doi Buakha and Doi Pui since 1981, it also offers much of the native natural beauty, such as three equally gorgeous and accessible waterfalls.
-And, since it’s so close to a lot of Chiang Mai hotels in the city, you die die must try this place lah!
+And, since it’s so close to a lot of Chiang Mai hotels in the city, it's another plus point for this hotel!

 Address: Suthep, Mueang Chiang Mai District, Chiang Mai 50200